 Roles Responsibilities Chief Executive The Chief Executive is responsible for ensuring that the responsibility for data protection is allocated appropriately within the ICB and that the role is supported.
-Integrated Care Board The ICB is responsible for the implementation of this policy and for ensuring that: All employees and individuals as set out in the scope of this document, when dealing with personal confidential data are aware of the need for compliance with information legislation and regulation including associated provisions.
-There is a Senior Health Professional appointed as Caldicott Guardian to oversee the processing of personal confidential data.
+Integrated Care Board There is a Senior Health Professional appointed as Caldicott Guardian to oversee the processing of personal confidential data.

 Roles Responsibilities All staff are also aware of the requirements of the Common Law Duty of Confidentiality as set out in the DHSC Confidentiality: NHS Code of Practice 2003 and the HSCIC/ NHS Digital Guide to Confidentiality 2013.
 There is a Senior Information Risk Owner (SIRO): an executive appointed to take ownership of information and information security risk.
 The ICB Board is aware of the detailed provisions of information legislation and regulation and any subsequent guidance issued by the Department of Health and Social Care and by the Information Commissioner's Office.
 This takes place through updates from the Audit and Risk Committee and directly from the Information Governance Steering Group, Data Protection Officer and Associate Director of Corporate Affairs as appropriate.
 The processing of personal data within the ICB is compliant with information legislation and relevant and applicable regulations.
 Registration with the Information Commissioner's Office is kept up to date through annual renewals by the Head of Information Governance.
-There is an appointed Data Protection Officer appointed and their details and contact information is publicised on Caldicott Guardian the ICB website.
-The Caldicott Guardian will be responsible for ensuring that confidential information about health and social care service users is used ethically, legally, and appropriately.
-Data Protection Officer (DPO) Senior Information Risk Owner (SIRO) The Senior Information Risk Owner (SIRO) has organisational responsibility for all aspects of information risk including those relating to confidentiality and data protection compliance.
+There is an appointed Data Protection Officer appointed and their details and contact information is publicised on Caldicott Guardian The Caldicott Guardian will be responsible for ensuring that confidential information about health and social care service users is used ethically, legally, and appropriately.
+Data Protection Officer (DPO) The DPO is responsible for overseeing data protection legislation strategy and implementation to ensure compliance with requirements and to advise the ICB on its data protection obligations.
+Senior Information Risk Owner (SIRO) The Senior Information Risk Owner (SIRO) has organisational responsibility for all aspects of information risk including those relating to confidentiality and data protection compliance.
 Information Asset Owners Information Asset Owners are responsible for understanding and addressing risks relevant to the "information assets" within their areas of responsibility.
 They must ensure that the policy and its supporting standards and guidelines are built